WICG/attribution-reporting-api/README.md

 </iframe>
 ```

-A user clicks on the ad and has a window open that lands on a URL to
+A user clicks on the ad and this opens a window that lands on a URL to
 `toasters.com/purchase`.
 An impression event is logged to browser storage
 since the landing page matches the conversion destination.
 The following data is
 stored: